JiwonChoi-NJIT/NJIT_sperm_simulator/README.md

-If you find these images useful in your research, please cite us using the following .bib entry:
+If you find this software useful in your research, please cite us using the following .bib entry:

  ```
 @article{Choi2021Sim,